jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

 ### 43ZR Extra information required in statement of intent for first financial year
 The industry body’s statement of intent must contain the following information for the first financial year to which it relates:
-  (a) forecast financial statements for the industry body that have been prepared in accordance with the Financial Reporting Act 1993 as if the industry body were a reporting entity under that Act; and
+  (a) forecast financial statements for the industry body that have been prepared in accordance with generally accepted accounting practice (within the meaning of section 8 of the Financial Reporting Act 2013); and
   (b) other measures and standards necessary to judge the industry body’s performance at the end of the financial year; and (c) a statement of all significant assumptions underlying the forecast financial statements; and (d) any additional information and explanations needed to fairly reflect the forecast financial operations and financial position of the industry body.